Emblaze/D-Link/D-Link.md

 Point-to-Point / Wireless Bridge mode allows the Access Point to communicate with another Access Point capable of point-to-point bridging.
 However, be aware that most manufacturers use proprietary settings when enabling bridging mode in the Access Point.
 A typical scenario for this selection is connecting two buildings through a wireless connection.

 Note: Not all Access Points support Point-to-Point / Wireless Bridging mode.
 If the mode is supported it will operate only with devices of the same series.
-Example: the DWL-900AP will communicate with another DWL-900AP, and the DWL-900AP will communicate with another DWL-900AP .
+Example: the DWL-900AP will communicate with another DWL-900AP, and the DWL-900AP will communicate with another DWL-900AP.
 The DWL-900AP will not communicate with aDWL-900AP in this mode.
 Wireless clients will not communicate to AP's in this mode.

 ##### Point-to-Multipoint / Multi-point Bridge

 Point-to-Multi-point / Multi-point Bridge mode is the same as Point-to-point / Wireless Bridge mode, however, this mode allows you to use more than two Access Points.

-Note: Not all Access Points support Point-to-Multipoint /Wireless Bridging mode.
+Note: Not all Access Points support Point-to-Multipoint / Wireless Bridging mode.
 If the mode is supported it will operate only with devices of the same series.
-Example: the DWL-900AP will communicate with another DWL-900AP, and the DWL-900AP will communicate with another DWL-900AP .
+Example: the DWL-900AP will communicate with another DWL-900AP, and the DWL-900AP will communicate with another DWL-900AP.
 The DWL-900AP will not communicate with a DWL-900AP in this mode.
 Wireless clients will not communicate to AP's in this mode.

 ##### Repeater Mode

 As a Wireless Repeater, the Access Point extends the range of the wireless network by repeating the wireless signal of the remote AP (Access Point).
 The Ethernet MAC address of the remote AP is required for the Access Point to act as a wireless range extender.

 Note: Not all Access Points support Repeater mode.
 If the mode is supported it will operate only with devices of the same series.
-Example: the DWL-1000AP will communicate with another DWL-1000AP ,and the DWL-900AP will communicate with another DWL-900AP .
+Example: the DWL-1000AP will communicate with another DWL-1000AP, and the DWL-900AP will communicate with another DWL-900AP.
 TheDWL-1000AP will not communicate with a DWL-900AP in this mode.
 Wireless clients will communicate to APs in this mode.

 ##### WDS Mode